AJWD92/Sprint-Challenge-Single-Page-Apps/README.md

 - [ ]  Explain benefit(s) using `client-side routing`?

 > Answer:
+Two common benefits with client-side routing is that because less data is being processed routing between views is generally faster.
+The second benefit is a smooth transition and animations between views which are easier to implement.
 ## Project Set Up

 Follow these steps to set up and work on your project: